 HOW TO BECOME A CPLC PARTNER

 The Carbon Pricing Leadership Coalition (CPLC) is a unique initiative that brings together leaders across national and sub-national governments, the private sector, academia, and civil society with the goal of putting in place effective carbon pricing policies that maintain competitiveness, create jobs, encourage innovation, and deliver meaningful emissions reductions.
-The Coalition aims to drive action through knowledge sharing, targeted technical analysis and public-private dialogues that guide successful carbon pricing policy adoption and accelerate implementation.
+The Coalition drives action through knowledge sharing, targeted technical analysis and public-private dialogues that guide successful carbon pricing policy adoption and accelerate implementation.

 The CPLC has set ambitious targets to double the percentage of global emissions covered by explicit carbon prices to 25% by 2020, and to double it again to 50% within a decade.

 To achieve these goals, leadership is needed to guide policy design and implementation, and to make the case for establishing an effective price on carbon.
 By joining the Coalition, partners work together to:

 Provide input on establishing and advocating for successful carbon pricing initiatives by contributing towards the development and dissemination of key knowledge products and sharing lessons learned.

 Engage with other public and private sector stakeholders, and participate in multilateral dialogues to accelerate the uptake of carbon pricing policies that mobilize low-carbon investments and spur innovation.

 For businesses, demonstrate leadership by setting an internal carbon price, where appropriate, and reporting on progress.

 Provide input on key knowledge products and analysis to strengthen the evidence base for carbon pricing.